JuliaDatabases/SQLite.jl/README.md

   > In the examples above, NNN is an integer value and AAA is an identifier.
 A parameter initially has a value of NULL.
 Prior to calling sqlite3_step() for the first time or immediately after sqlite3_reset(), the application can invoke one of the sqlite3_bind() interfaces to attach values to the parameters.
 Each call to sqlite3_bind() overrides prior bindings on the same parameter.

-* `execute(stmt::SQLiteStmt)`
+* `SQLite.execute!(stmt::SQLite.Stmt)`
-  `execute(db::SQLiteDB, sql::String)`
+  `SQLite.execute!(db::SQLite.DB, sql::String)`

-  Used to execute prepared `SQLiteStmt`.
+  Used to execute a prepared `SQLite.Stmt`.
 The 2nd method is a convenience method to pass in an SQL statement as a string which gets prepared and executed in one call.
 This method does not check for or return any results, hence it is only useful for database manipulation methods (i.e. ALTER, CREATE, UPDATE, DROP).
-To return results, see `query` below.
-Also consider the `create`, `droptable`, and `append` methods for manipulation statements as further SQLite performance tricks are incorporated automatically.
+To return results, see `SQLite.query` below.

-* `query(db::SQLiteDB, sql::String, values=[])`
+* `SQLite.query(db::SQLite.DB, sql::String, values=[])`

   An SQL statement `sql` is prepared, executed in the context of `db`, and results, if any, are returned.
-The return values are a `(String[],Any[])` tuple representing `(column names, result values)`.
+The return value is a `Data.Table` by default from the `DataStreams.jl` package.
+The `Data.Table` has a field `.data` which is a `Vector{NullableVector}` which holds the columns of data returned from the `sql` statement.

-  The values in `values` are used in parameter binding (see `bind` above).
+  The values in `values` are used in parameter binding (see `bind!` above).
 If your statement uses nameless parameters `values` must be a `Vector` of the values you wish to bind to your statment.
 If your statement uses named parameters `values` must be a Dict where the keys are of type `Symbol`.
-The key must match an identifier name in the statement (the name **does not** include the ':', '@' or '$' prefix).
+The key must match an identifier name in the statement (the name **should not** include the ':', '@' or '$' prefix).

-* `create(db::SQLiteDB,name::String,table::AbstractMatrix,
-            colnames=String[],coltypes=DataType[];temp::Bool=false)`

-  Convenience method for "CREATE TABLE" and "INSERT" statements to insert `table` as an SQLite table in the `db` database. `name` will be the name of the SQLite table. `table` can be any AbstractMatrix that supports the `table[i,j]` getindex method. `colnames` is an optional vector to be used as the names of the columns for the SQLite table. `coltypes` is also an optional vector to specify the Julia types of the columns in `table`.
-The optional keyword `temp` can be set to `true` to specify the creation of a temporary table that will be destroyed when the database connection is closed.

-  This method automatically takes care of SQLite transaction handling and other performance enhancements.

-* `append(db::SQLiteDB,name::String,table::AbstractMatrix)`

-  Takes the values in `table` and appends (by repeated inserts) to the SQLite table `name`.
-No column checking is done to ensure correct types, so care should be taken as SQLite is "typeless" in that it allows items of any type to be stored in columns.
-Transaction handling is automatic as well as performance enhancements.

-* `droptable(db::SQLiteDB,table::String)`
+* `SQLite.drop!(db::SQLite.DB,table::String;ifexists::Bool=false)`
+  `SQLite.dropindex!(db::SQLite.DB,index::String;ifexists::Bool=false)`

-  `droptable` is pretty self-explanatory.
-It's really just a convenience wrapper around `query` to execute a DROP TABLE command, while also calling "VACUUM" to clean out freed memory from the database.
+  These are pretty self-explanatory.
+They're really just a convenience methods to execute DROP TABLE/DROP INDEX commands, while also calling "VACUUM" to clean out freed memory from the database.

+* `SQLite.createindex!(db::DB,table::AbstractString,index::AbstractString,cols;unique::Bool=true,ifnotexists::Bool=false)`

+  Create a new index named `index` for `table` with the columns in `cols`, which should be a comma delimited list of column names. `unique` indicates whether the index will have unique values or not. `ifnotexists` will not throw an error if the index already exists.

+* `SQLite.removeduplicates!(db,table::AbstractString,cols::AbstractString)`

+  A convenience method for the common task of removing duplicate rows in a dataset according to some subset of columns that make up a "primary key".

+* `SQLite.tables(db::SQLite.DB)`

+  List the tables in an SQLite database `db`

+* `SQLite.columns(db::SQLite.DB,table::AbstractString)`

+  List the columns in an SQLite table

+* `SQLite.indices(db::SQLite.DB)`

+  List the indices that have been created in `db`

+* `SQLite.Source(db::DB, sql; rows=0, stricttypes::Bool=true)`

+  Create an `SQLite.Source` type in `db` with the SQL statement `sql`.
+This prepares and executes the statement, but does not return any data.
+The source is ready to be streamed to any sink type with an appropriate `Data.stream!` method defined. `rows` can be used to fetch a specific number of rows if known before hand and can help in pre-allocating for sinks. `stricttypes=false` can be used to relax type requirements on returned columns; typically, each value in a column must be of the same type, but SQLite itself uses a fairly weak typing scheme which allows any value to be in a column, regardless of type.
+Working with data in Julia is much more useful in strongly-typed structures, so by default we try to return strongly-typed columns, but this can be relaxed.

+* `SQLite.Source(sink::SQLite.Sink,sql)`

+  Creates an `SQLite.Source` type according the `sql` command executed in the same `db` as `sink`.
+By default, the `sql` command is `select * from $(sink.tablename)`.

+* `Data.stream!(source::SQLite.Source,::Type{Data.Table})`

+  Create a `Data.Table` and stream the data from an `SQLite.Source` into it.

+* `Data.stream!(source::SQLite.Source,sink::CSV.Sink;header::Bool=true)`

+  stream the data from `source` to a `CSV.Sink`. `header` indicates whether the column names will be written first to `sink`.

+* `SQLite.Sink(schema::Data.Schema,db::DB,tablename;temp::Bool=false,ifnotexists::Bool=true)`

+  Create a new SQLite table as a sink to stream data to in `db`. `schema` is used to create the column names and types.
+If no `tablename` is supplied, one will be generated. `temp` indicates whether the table will be temporary, i.e. if it will be automatically destroyed when the `db` is closed.

+* `SQLite.Sink(source::Data.Source, db::DB, tablename)`

+  Create a new SQLite table as a sink in `db` according to the `Data.schema(source)`.

+* `Data.stream!(dt::Data.Table,sink::SQLite.Sink)`

+  stream the data from a `Data.Table` to `sink`

+* `Data.stream!(source::CSV.Source,sink::SQLite.Sink)`

+  stream the data from a `CSV.Source` to `sink`

-* `register(db::SQLiteDB, func::Function; nargs::Int=-1, name::AbstractString=string(func), isdeterm::Bool=true)`
+* `SQLite.register(db::SQLite.DB, func::Function; nargs::Int=-1, name::AbstractString=string(func), isdeterm::Bool=true)`
-* `register(db::SQLiteDB, init, step::Function, final::Function=identity; nargs::Int=-1, name::AbstractString=string(final), isdeterm::Bool=true)`
+* `SQLite.register(db::SQLite.DB, init, step::Function, final::Function=identity; nargs::Int=-1, name::AbstractString=string(final), isdeterm::Bool=true)`

-  Register a scalar (first method) or aggregate (second method) function with a `SQLiteDB`.
+  Register a scalar (first method) or aggregate (second method) function with a `SQLite.DB`.

 * `@register db function`

-  Automatically define then register `function` with a `SQLiteDB`.
+  Automatically define then register `function` with a `SQLite.DB`.

 * `sr"..."`

   This string literal is used to escape all special characters in the string, useful for using regex in a query.

-* `sqlreturn(contex, val)`
+* `SQLite.sqlreturn(contex, val)`

   This function should never be called explicitly.
 Instead it is exported so that it can be overloaded when necessary, see below.